sergiokopplin/indigo/_posts/2020-06-21-inventing_the_nih.md

 Ransdell and the chemists ran through the District of Columbia trying to gather support for their new proposal.
 After much effort, they received a luke-warm endorsement from the Hospital Service on the grounds that a bill for the new institute also included their desired pay increases.
 From personal correspondence of Hospital Service leaders, it doesn't seem like they were all the favorable to the new institute, but really needed political help in the Senate.

-In particular, the head of the Hygienic Laboratory viewed a new NIH-like institution as a competitor to his own existing efforts, and he believed it would be impossible to scale a research institution like the laboratory beyond the small scale at which it had been operating.
+In particular, the head of the Hygienic Laboratory viewed a new NIH-like institution as a competitor to his own existing efforts, and he believed it would be impossible to scale a research institution beyond the scope of the Hygienic Laboratory.
 It strikes me that fear of hypergrowth, and a failure to imagine large scale operation are a common failure mode within otherwise productive organizations like the Hygienic Laboratory.

 ## How did they convince the public?

 It took Ransdell and the ACS members 4 years and 2 US presidents to finally pass their NIH legislation.
 Harden provides an incredibly detailed account of the process.
 As expected, opposition to increased federal spending was the primary obstruction to the creation of the NIH, but idiosyncratic outcomes and the fickleness of individual legislative personalities also played a role in the lengthy road to acceptance.

-**But how did the NIH proponents convince the government to allocate tax dollars to such a high-risk enterprise?**

 The arguments put forward by Ransdell and supporters contained many familiar points.
 They emphasized the efficiency of preventative treatment for disease, the necessity of basic science for developing new medicines, and they leaned on past successes of federally funded basic research like the creation of a vaccine for Rocky Mountain Fever.

-In addition to these familiar arguments, I'll posit that the proponents success was owed to three additional factors
+In addition to these familiar arguments, I'll posit that three additional factors contributed to the NIH's success:

 1. Flexibility in the face of political reality
 2. The 1928 influenza pandemic provided political momentum and a demand for action
-3. Biomedical science had just entered a phase of exponential growth — compelling examples of success were easy to com
+3. Biomedical science had just entered a phase of exponential growth — successful exemplars were easy to find

 ### Downsizing the ask